 chore work? being a caretaker?

 over the past handful of years, I've come to the realization that I don't want to be a maker of new things.
-I am talking specifically about digital products, how I approach jobs and working, but it's more than just how to engage in my vocation.
-I am more interested in fixing things that are broken or improving things that aren't cutting it anymore.
-I try to purchase new (to me) goods at thrift stores, via eBay, Craigslist, or a buy-nothing group.
+I started having these thoughts specifically about digital products and how I approach jobs and working, but it's evolved into more. these days, I am more interested in fixing things that are broken or improving things that aren't quite working as I want them to. when buying something, I try to purchase at thrift stores, via eBay, Craigslist, or a buy-nothing group.